 Although it is the regional center operators and the developers who work with regional center sponsors that will feel the greatest impact of the redeployment policy changes, there are very real changes for EB-5 investors themselves, as well.

-Below is a summary and analysis of five key policy clarifications and their primary implications.
+Below is a summary of five key policy clarifications and their primary implications.

-- Financial instruments purchases and security investments do not qualify as meeting EB-5’s “at-risk” capital requirement.
-Since financial instruments transactions are no longer valid, redeployment into stocks or with a brokerage firm will put investors’ permanent green cards at risk.
+Since financial instrument transactions are no longer valid, redeployment into stocks or with a brokerage firm will put investors’ permanent green cards at risk.

-- USCIS is proving quite flexible on qualifying commercial activities, and it may allow the enterprise to adjust its scope by amending the original partnership and operating agreements.
+USCIS is proving to be quite flexible on qualifying commercial activities, and it may allow the enterprise to adjust its scope by amending the original partnership and operating agreements.

-- Smaller regional centers no longer need to consider expanding their geographic coverage to provide more options for those investors seeking redeployment of their capital.
+Smaller regional centers no longer need to apply for the expansion of their geographic coverage to provide more options for investors who are seeking redeployment of their capital.

-- For example, if a regional center covered only three counties, all redeployments would have had to occur in that three-county area.
+For example, if a regional center covered only three counties, all redeployments would have had to occur in that three-county area.
 To expand the area a regional center’s license covers, the regional center operator previously needed to file a Form I-956 amendment.
-The regional center would then potentially be able to extend its geographic coverage to 20 counties instead, creating far more investment opportunities for investors and developers alike.
+The regional center would then potentially be able to extend its geographic coverage to 20 counties instead, which would create far more investment opportunities for investors and developers alike.

-- Immigrant investors and project developers seeking regional center sponsorship alike are now able to have a larger geographic footprint, allowing greater flexibility with redeployment.
+Immigrant investors and project developers seeking regional center sponsorship are now able to have a larger geographic footprint, which allows greater flexibility with redeployment.

-- USCIS is also demonstrating flexibility in this area for delays that are out of the hands of investors and other stakeholders.
+USCIS is also demonstrating flexibility for delays that are beyond the control of investors and other stakeholders.

 Risk Management Considerations

-In many cases, EB5 redeployment of capital will not be necessary if the EB-5 project is on schedule and USCIS processing times are at normal, pre-pandemic levels.
+In many cases, EB-5 redeployment of capital will not be necessary if the EB-5 project is on schedule and USCIS processing times are back at normal, pre-pandemic levels.
 However, in the event that an immigrant investor does need to redeploy their capital, there are many options and considerations:

-- The NCE or job creating entity may not be as efficient in producing a return on investment as they were the first time.
+- The NCE or job creating entity may not remain as efficient in producing a return on investment as they initially were.
 The redeployed capital may take longer than an investor would desire, especially if the new project is longer-term or more complex.

 - Investors will not be subject to the original job creation requirement, provided that the requirement was already fulfilled from the initial investment.

-- The updated USCIS EB5 guidance on redeployment states that redeployment may occur anywhere within the United States, so long as the capital is in a commercial venture and “at-risk” for the length of investment.
+- The updated USCIS EB-5 guidance on redeployment states that redeployment may occur anywhere within the United States, as long as the capital is in a commercial venture and “at-risk” for the length of the investment.

 - This vast increase in options for EB-5 redeployment can result in higher returns and higher liquidity than the original NCE or job creating entity may have been able to provide.